Pulling on a carbon nanotube¶

 move ${carbon_xcm} ${carbon_ycm} ${carbon_zcm}

-Let us also change the box boundaries by adding the the following line to input.lammps:
+Let us also change the box boundaries by adding the following line into input.lammps:

 change_box all x final -40 40 y final -40 40 z final -40 40